Continuidad de los parques

-"Continuidad de los parques" ("The Continuity of Parks") is a short story in Spanish by Argentine writer Julio Cortázar (1914–1984).
-It was first published in 1964 in the Editorial Sudamericana.
+"Continuidad de los parques" (English: "The Continuity of Parks") is a short story in Spanish by Argentine writer Julio Cortázar (1914–1984).
+It was first published in 1964 in the Final del juego.

 Plot

 The story begins with a landowner reading a novel that he had started a few days earlier.
 He had been sidetracked by business matters and a trip to town to discuss a matter of joint ownership, but on his return to his estate, he resumes reading the novel.
 He sits in a high-backed, green velvet armchair, savoring the "almost perverse pleasure" of reading the story while enjoying his cigarettes and the view of the park from his study window.
 In his novel, a man and woman, two lovers, meet in the woods to carry out a plan.

 The novel that the businessman is reading is about a couple of lovers who are meeting in a cabin in the woods.
 He has a wound on the face from a branch, and she is waiting for him.
 She wants to caress him but he rejects her because they have planned this meeting to finalize how they were going to kill someone.
 They review their alibis and eliminate possible errors.
 Nightfall is approaching.
 In the second paragraph, the woman goes north, while the man approaches a house on the estate.
 Armed with the dagger, the man goes inside the house, all according to plan and sees his victim: a man sitting in a green velvet armchair reading a novel.

 At that moment, the two stories join, as the (real) reader realizes that the man in the chair is the victim of the two lovers in the novel he is reading.